GSA/open-gsa-redesign/_apidocs/subaward-reporting-public-api.md

 ---
-title: SAM.gov Subaward Reporting Public API
+title: SAM.gov Acquisition Subaward Reporting Public API
-banner-heading: SAM.gov Subaward Reporting Public API
+banner-heading: SAM.gov Acquisition Subaward Reporting Public API
 ---

 ## Overview

-The Subaward Reporting Public API provides users with metadata on new and existing subawards and subcontracts and deleted subaward and subcontract data.
+The Acquisition Subaward Reporting Public API provides users with metadata on new and existing subawards and subcontracts and deleted subaward and subcontract data.
 This API requires pagination, and the response will be provided to users synchronously.
 The API key generated out of a non-Federal individual, non-Federal system, Federal individual or Federal system account that has "Read" permission to the Contract Opportunities, Contract Data or both the domains shall be able to acccess the API.

 **Key Features of the Acquisition Subaward Outbound API**